priorax/rental_finder_au/README.md

 To do:
   - Make the get-variable name more descriptive
-  - Add a config file to manage web settings
-     - For now, just update web_handler.py

   - Add a setup.py to manage dependancy management

-  - Add a config file to manage destination for direction searches
   - Allow multiple destinations to be searched for

-  - Allow an json output so that you can write you own tools
+  - Allow an json output so that you can write you own tools rather than be reliant on Google Sheets